-Mr Kushan focuses his practice in Hatch-Waxman patent litigation, patent appeals, and complex patent administrative proceedings, including patent re-examination and reissue proceedings.
-He performs patent portfolio reviews for clients, both for pre-litigation purposes and incidental to licensing or acquisitions.
-He also represents clients, including trade associations, on domestic and international patent policy matters, including patent law reform, the Hatch-Waxman system, and legislation concerning follow-on biological products.
+Jeffrey P Kushan is a partner in Sidley’s Washington, DC office.
+He serves as co-leader for the intellectual property litigation practice and focuses his practice in Hatch-Waxman patent litigation, patent appeals, and complex patent administrative proceedings, including patent reexamination and reissue proceedings.
+Mr Kushan performs patent portfolio reviews for clients, both for pre-litigation purposes and incidental to licensing or acquisitions.
+He has handled disputes involving a wide variety of technologies including monoclonal antibodies and other biological products, new drugs (Hatch-Waxman), and a variety of information technology areas.
+He also represents clients, including trade associations, on domestic and international patent policy matters, including patent law reform, the Hatch-Waxman system and legislation concerning follow-on biological products.

-Mr Kushan received his BS in chemistry from the College of William & Mary, his MA in chemistry from the University of North Carolina at Chapel Hill, and his JD, with honors, from the National Law Center of the George Washington University.
+Mr. Kushan received his BS in chemistry from the College of William & Mary; his MA in chemistry from the University of North Carolina at Chapel Hill; and his JD, with honours, from the National Law Center of the George Washington University.

 This biography is an extract from Who's Who Legal: Life Sciences which can be purchased from our Shop.